 The provision for uncollectible accounts is based upon management's assessment of historical and expected net collections considering historical business and economic conditions, trends in health care coverage and other collection indicators.
 The UPCC records a significant provision for uncollectible accounts in the period services are provided related to self-pay patients, including both uninsured patients and patients with deductible and copayment balances due for which third-party coverage exists for a portion of their balances.
-Periodically throughout the year, management assesses the adequacy of the provision for uncollectible accounts based upon historical write-off experience.
-The results of this review are then used to make any modifications to the provision for uncollectible accounts to establish an appropriate provision for uncollectible accounts.
+Periodically throughout the year, management assesses the adequacy of the provision for uncollectible accounts to the provision for uncollectible accounts to the provision for uncollectible accounts to establish an appropriate provision for uncollectible accounts.
 Accounts receivable are written off after collection efforts have been followed in accordance with internal policies.

-The following is reconciliation of allowance for uncollectible patient care center accounts receivable for the year ended June 30, 2019:
+The following is reconciliation of allowance for uncollectible patient care center accounts receivable for the years ended June 30:

-Balance, beginning of the year \$ 429,980

-Write off 125,790

-Provision for uncollectible accounts (80,934)

-Balance, end of the year \$ 474,836
+2020 2019 Balance, beginning of the year \$ 474,836 \$ 429,980 Write offs, net (53,789) 125,790 Provision for uncollectible accounts (67,988) (80,934) Balance, end of the year \$ 353,059 \$ 474,836

-K. Tuition Revenue
+J. Tuition Revenue